wedgehov/frontend-mentor-todo-app/README.md

     |> Program.run
 ```

+### Database Migration Strategy

+This project uses EF Core Migrations to manage the database schema.
+The strategy for applying migrations differs between development and production environments.

+#### Approach 1: Automatic Migration on Startup (For Local & Dev Environments)

+For local development (`docker-compose`) and the remote `dev` environment, the application is configured to automatically apply any pending migrations when it starts up.
+This is achieved by calling `dbContext.Database.Migrate()` in `Program.fs`.

+*   **Pros:**
+    *   **Simplicity & Convenience:** Extremely easy to set up and ensures the database is always in sync with the code after every deployment or restart, which is ideal for rapid iteration.
+*   **Cons & Caveats:**
+    *   **Not Safe for Multi-Replica Deployments:** This approach can cause race conditions and deployment failures if the application is running with more than one replica (pod in Kubernetes).
+The `dev` environment **must** be configured to run a single replica for this to be safe.
+    *   **Requires Elevated Permissions:** The application's database user needs permissions to alter the schema (`ALTER`, `CREATE`), which is not ideal from a security perspective.
+    *   **Hides Production Deployment Flow:** The deployment process for `dev` is different from how `test` and `prod` should be handled, which can mask potential issues.

+#### Approach 2: Kubernetes Job for Migrations (For Test, Staging & Production)

+For production-like environments, the recommended best practice is to decouple migration from the application startup.

+*   **How it Works:** The CI/CD pipeline first deploys a short-lived Kubernetes `Job` whose only task is to run the database migrations.
+Only after this job completes successfully does the pipeline proceed to deploy the new version of the main application.
+*   **Pros:**
+    *   **Safe for Production:** Eliminates race conditions, making it safe for multi-replica, high-availability setups.
+    *   **Improved Security:** Allows the migration job to use a database account with elevated permissions, while the main application runs with a less-privileged account that cannot alter the schema.
+    *   **Controlled Deployments:** Makes schema migration an explicit, visible step in the deployment process.
+If it fails, the application deployment is aborted, preventing the app from running against an incorrect schema.

+This project currently uses **Approach 1** for simplicity in the development phase.
+The transition to **Approach 2** is a planned step for when `test` and `prod` environments are configured.

+**Runtime Note (dev/docker-compose):** To ensure EF Core can discover the migrations assembly inside the Docker container, the application proactively loads the `Backend.DbMigrations.dll` at startup if it exists.
+This is a pragmatic workaround for the development environment.
+For Kubernetes test/staging/prod environments, migrations should be run via a dedicated Job before the application deploys, which is the recommended best practice.

 ### Continued development

 Future improvements could include:

 - Implementing the "drag and drop" functionality to reorder todos.
 - Writing more comprehensive tests for both frontend and backend.
+- Implementing the Kubernetes Job pattern (Approach 2) for database migrations as `test` and `prod` environments are introduced.

 ### Useful resources